History of the minimum wage: United Kingdom

 Starting in 1909, Liberals, led especially by David Lloyd George, promoted the idea of a minimum wage for farm workers.
 Resistance of landowners was strong, but success was achieved by 1924.
 According to Robin Gowers and Timothy J. Hatton, the impact In England and Wales was significant.
 They estimate that it raised wages for farm labourers by 15 per cent by 1929, and by more than 20 per cent in the 1930s.
 It reduced the employment of such labourers by 54,000 (6.5 per cent) in 1929 and 97,000 (13.3 per cent) in 1937.
 They say, "The minimum wage lifted out of poverty many families of farm labourers who remained employed, but it significantly lowered the incomes of farmers, particularly during the 1930s."

 By the 1920s, a new perspective was offered by reformers emphasising the usefulness of Family Allowance (later renamed "Child Benefit") targeted at low-income families to relieve poverty without distorting the labour market.
 The trade unions and the Labour Party adopted this view.
 In 1945, family allowances were introduced; minimum wages faded from view.
 Talk resumed in the 1970s, with an agricultural minimum wage remaining, but in the 1980s the Thatcher administration made it clear it would not accept a national minimum wage.
 Finally, with the return of Labour, the National Minimum Wage Act 1998 set a minimum of £3.60 per hour, with lower rates for younger workers.
 It largely affected workers in high turnover service industries such as fast food restaurants, and members of ethnic minorities.

 United States

-In 1912, the state of Massachusetts, United States, set minimum wages for women and children, and some states enacted similar protective laws.
+In 1912, the state of Massachusetts, United States, set minimum wages for women and children, and several other states enacted similar protective laws.
 Under the Massachusetts laws, there was "the power only to investigate conditions and recommend changes".
+From 1912 to 1923, fourteen other States (along with Puerto Rico and the District of Columbia) enacted minimum wage laws of their own, although two (as noted by one study) “were repealed soon after enactment.”

 It seems to me to be equally plain that no business which depends for existence on paying less than living wages to its workers has any right to continue in this country.

 — President Franklin Delano Roosevelt, 1933, Statement on National Industrial Recovery Act.

 In the United States, statutory minimum wages were first introduced nationally in 1938 by president Franklin D. Roosevelt.

 In addition to the federal minimum wage, nearly all states within the United States have their own minimum wage laws with the exception of Alabama, Louisiana, Mississippi, South Carolina, and Tennessee.
 Twenty-nine states have a minimum wage that is higher than the federal minimum wage.